Completed projects

 - Head: Dr. Jörn Thielmann (EZIRE), Prof. Moncef Ben Abdeljelil (Universität Sousse, Tunesien)

-- Promotion: Volkswagen-Stiftung
+- Funding: Volkswagen-Stiftung

 - Duration: 2015 – 2019